marcglasberg/fast_immutable_collections/README.md

 print(students.greetings());
 ```

-There are a few aspects of native Dart collection mixins which I don't like, so I've tried to improve on those here.
+There are a few aspects of native Dart collection mixins which I don't like, so I've tried to
+improve on those here.

 - First is that some Dart mixins let you create inefficient methods
   (like fore example, a `length` getter which has to iterate through all items to yield a result).
-All mixins within `fast_immutable_collections` are as efficient as the underlying immutable collection,
+  All mixins within **FIC** are as efficient as the underlying immutable collection, so you don't
-so you don't need to worry about this problem.
+  need to worry about this problem.

 - Second is that the native Dart mixins implement their respective collections.
+For example,
-For example, a `ListMixin` implements `List`.
+  a `ListMixin` implements `List`.
 I don't think this is desirable.
-For example, should a `Students` class be an `IList` by default?
+For example, should a `Students`
+  class be an `IList` by default?
 I don't think so.
-For this reason, the `FromIListMixin` is not called `IListMixin`, and it does not implement `IList` nor `Iterable`.
+For this reason, the `FromIListMixin` is not
+  called `IListMixin`, and it does not implement `IList` nor `Iterable`.

 - Third, unfortunately, the `expect` method in tests compare iterables by comparing their items.
+So,
-So, if the `Students` class were to implement `Iterable`, the `expect` method would completely ignore its
+  if the `Students` class were to implement `Iterable`, the `expect` method would completely ignore
+  its
   `operator ==`, which probably is not what you want.

 Note, you can still iterate through the `Students` class in the example by calling `.iter` on it:

 ```
 for (Student student in students.iter) { ... }
 ```

 And also, if really do want it to implement `Iterable`, you can do so by explicitly declaring it:

 ```
 class Students with FromIListMixin<Student, Students> implements Iterable<Student> { ... }